 Over the course of 37 years, Pradeep built a successful and rewarding career in Canada, assuming roles as Deputy Commissioner of the BC Oil and Gas Commission, Assistant Deputy Minister (ADM) of Immigration and Multicultural Affairs, and Director General for Environment Canada in Ontario and BC.
 Believing strongly in volunteerism, Pradeep also served as President of the BC Water and Waste Association and Treasurer of the Water Environment Federation.

-After retiring from this position, he took some time to reflect upon his humble beginnings, and authored a book titled An Immigrant’s Tale, and Lessons for Success in the New Country.
+After retiring from this position, he took some time to reflect upon his humble beginnings and authored a book titled An Immigrant’s Tale, and Lessons for Success in the New Country.
 This short story uses Pradeep’s personal story to highlight the challenges, rewards, and lessons learned during immigration.

 Throughout his career, Pradeep always maintained a commitment to community service, promoting education and youth development, and serving both of his home countries: India and Canada.
-His opportunity to flourish in Canada was initially made possible by a scholarship, and Pradeep believed that financial constraints shouldn’t stand in the way of a young students’ education.
+His opportunity to flourish in Canada was initially made possible by a scholarship, and Pradeep believed that financial constraints shouldn’t stand in the way of a young student’s education.
 With this in mind, the Pradeep Khare Memorial Scholarship was established.

-Pradeep passed away far too soon on June 17, 2015 after a battle with an aggressive form of cancer.
+Pradeep passed away far too soon on June 17, 2015, after a battle with an aggressive form of cancer.
 He was 65.